codemomentum/phadoop/README.md

 ###Reserved Variables
 **_mkey** stands for "mapper output key" and  **_mvalue** stands for **mapper output value**. <br>
 mkey and mvalue instances are extracted from the script at the startup of map or reduce phase and then reused as the **_key** **_value** wrappers.

 This is just for performance improvement, you can instantiate new Writable's but reusing is encouraged.

+**mkey** and **mvalue** are optional, default type is org.apache.hadoop.io.Text if omitted.